vmware/pyvmomi/docs/vim/vm/device/VirtualUSB/USBBackingInfo.rst

-.. _deviceName: ../../../../vim/vm/device/VirtualDevice/DeviceBackingInfo.rst#deviceName

-.. _VI API 2.5: ../../../../vim/version.rst#vimversionversion2

-.. _VirtualUSBUSBBackingInfo: ../../../../vim/vm/device/VirtualUSB/USBBackingInfo.rst

-.. _vim.vm.device.VirtualDevice.DeviceBackingInfo: ../../../../vim/vm/device/VirtualDevice/DeviceBackingInfo.rst

 vim.vm.device.VirtualUSB.USBBackingInfo
 =======================================
-  The `VirtualUSBUSBBackingInfo`_ data object identifies a USB device on the host where the virtual machine is located.
-This type of backing supports only a local connection where the virtual machine will remain on the host to which the USB device is attached.To identify the USB device, you specify an autoconnect pattern for the `deviceName`_ .
+  The `VirtualUSBUSBBackingInfo <vim/vm/device/VirtualUSB/USBBackingInfo.rst>`_ data object identifies a USB device on the host where the virtual machine is located.
+This type of backing supports only a local connection where the virtual machine will remain on the host to which the USB device is attached.To identify the USB device, you specify an autoconnect pattern for the `deviceName <vim/vm/device/VirtualDevice/DeviceBackingInfo.rst#deviceName>`_ .
 The virtual machine can connect to the USB device if the ESX server can find a USB device described by the autoconnect pattern.
 The autoconnect pattern consists of name:value pairs.
 You can use any combination of the following fields.
    * path - USB connection path on the host
    * pid - idProduct field in the USB device descriptor
    * vid - idVendor field in the USB device descriptor